e-kwsm/chemicaljson/chemicaljson.md

 ## Molecular Orbitals

 The 'molecularOrbitals' object contains some electronic structure for the molecule if present.
-The 'energies' array has an energy for each orbital, and the 'occupations' array specifies how many electroncs occupy the orbital.
+The 'energies' array has an energy for each orbital, and the 'occupations' array specifies how many electrons occupy the orbital.

 ## Vibrations